 - Restructure existing borrowings

-Property remortgaging or refinancing could let you use property you currently own as the security to raise cash at a preferential rate.
+Property remortgaging or refinancing could let you use a property you currently own as the security to raise cash at a preferential rate.
 Industrial Property Refinancing lets you access the investment you have already made in your factory, warehouse or other property to provide the funding to use again.
 If you own the property outright, all the money you raise is yours to use in any way you wish.
 You can also refinance a property with an existing mortgage, repay your original loan, and use any surplus cash to help build your business.
-You regain full title to your premises when the funds are paid off and to take advantage of rates that are exceptionally low.
+You regain full title to your premises when the funds are paid off and take advantage of rates that are exceptionally low.